rsyncOSX/RsyncOSX_archived/README.md

 ## Hi there 👋

 RsyncUI and RsyncOSX are GUI´s on the Apple macOS platform for the command line tool [rsync](https://github.com/WayneD/rsync).
 The main difference between the two apps is how the User Interface (UI) is built.
 It is `rsync` which executes the synchronize data tasks in both apps.
 The GUI´s are only for organizing tasks, setting parameters to `rsync` and make it easier to use `rsync`.
-If you are on *macOS Sonoma* use RsyncUI.
-RsyncUI is under active development.
+If you are on *macOS Sonoma or later* use RsyncUI.

 ### Install by Homebrew